 They will own it. equiprove recognises and accommodates the data management needs of different industries.

 With exception of certain situations, such as legislative and regulatory requirements, users will license us to use a portion of the data they have stored.

-Users will decide how much data to license and when the data is viewed or released, and to whom.
-They will also decide which other authorised third parties can add data, for example health management service providers.
+Users will decide how much data to license, when the data is viewed or released, and to whom.
+They will also decide which other authorised third parties can add or view data, for example, health management service providers.